Nikola Jokić: 2022–23 season: First NBA championship and Finals MVP

 On January 1, 2023, Jokić recorded his 85th career triple-double with 30 points, 12 rebounds, 12 assists, and no turnovers on 10-of-13 shooting, 2-of-2 from three, 8-of-8 from the free throw line in a 123–111 victory over the Boston Celtics.
 He became the first player in NBA history to have multiple games of at least 30 points, 10 assists, and 10 rebounds without a turnover.
 Five days later, Jokić recorded a triple-double with 28 points, 15 rebounds, and 10 assists in a 121–108 win over the Cleveland Cavaliers.
-He also joined Robertson, Westbrook, and Johnson as the only players in NBA history to record at least 10 triple-doubles in six different seasons.
+He also joined Robertson, Russell Westbrook, and Magic Johnson as the only players in NBA history to record at least 10 triple-doubles in six different seasons.
 On January 18, Jokić recorded his 90th career triple-double and second in a row with 31 points, 11 rebounds and 13 assists in a 122–118 victory over the Minnesota Timberwolves, and he surpassed Alex English (3,679) to become the Nuggets' all-time assists leader.
 Jokić also became the first center in NBA history to lead a franchise in career assists.
 Eight days later, he was named a Western Conference starter for the 2023 NBA All-Star Game, marking his fifth consecutive selection and third in a row as a starter.
 For his play in January, Jokić was named Western Conference Player of the Month for the fifth time in his career, making him the leader for most Player of the Month honors in Nuggets franchise history.
 With eight triple-doubles in January, he joined Chamberlain as the only centers in NBA history to record eight or more triple-doubles in a single month.
 Jokić also became the first player to have shooting splits of 65% from the field, 50% from three and 85% from the free throw line in a month.

 On February 15, Jokić and the Nuggets won their 25th straight game when he had a triple-double.
 That was the most consecutive team wins when a player had a triple-double in NBA history, passing Johnson and the Lakers from 1984 to 1987.
 On February 28, he recorded his 100th career triple-double with 14 points, 11 rebounds, and 10 assists in a 133–112 victory over the Houston Rockets, becoming the sixth player in NBA history to have accomplished the feat.
 Jokić had recorded eight triple-doubles in February and joined Wilt Chamberlain as the only centers in NBA history to record eight or more triple-doubles in a single month.
 Jokić also became the third player in NBA history to average a triple-double in three consecutive months.
 By winning the Western Conference Player of the Month for February, Jokić became the first player in Nuggets' franchise history to win the award in back-to-back months.